tarakanbg/vaccbih_sct_files/README.md

 ## v.
 1209

+* GEO area is now divided into sub-areas that can be displayed or hidden individually (Display Settings > GEO).
+  Previously all GEO could only be displayed or hidden at once.
+The new GEO areas are as follows: LQSA Ground, LQSA MSA Sectors, Timid Holding, LQSA DME arc, LQBK Ground, LQMO Ground
+* minor adjustements to LQSA station data

 ## v.
 1208
 * fully optimized for Euroscope, removed all entries only required by VRC; modified existing entries to be able